 Mermelstein(10) conducted a study to investigate the effect of using stainless steel fibrous and porous filters as the ground electrode of a point-to-plate electrostatic precipitator on particle penetration.
-The effect of filter medium structure and pore size on particle removal has been investigated as a function of particle size, for particles in the range of 0.03-1 $\mu$ m and FV in the range of 15-75 cm/s (29-147 ft/m).
+The effect of filter medium structure and pore size on particle removal has been investigated as a function of particle size, for particles in the range of $0.03-1\mu m$ and FV in the range of 15-75 cm/s (29-147 ft/m).
 The application of the electrical field decreased particle penetration by a factor of 6 to 54.
-The experiments confirmed that sub-micron particles were captured in the first few layers of the filters by the action of electrostatic forces.